 The consequences of a data breach are immediate, long-lasting, and financially devastating (the average U.S. breach cost $9.44 million in 2022).
 With the ever-growing number of cloud services and remote workers, your data has never been more dispersed.
 That means securing it has never been more complicated.

 Data is at the core of everything your organization does, and in the wrong hands, it’s downright volatile.
 We’ve all heard that “identity is the new perimeter,” and no one can be assumed to be safe, secure, or authorized.
 Everyone and everything requesting access to your data must have their identity verified and their privileges assigned.
 Otherwise, a data disaster is all but inevitable.

-The World of Identity and Access Management
+The World of Identity and Access Management (IAM)

-- Authentication – A PAM solution focuses on privileged user authentication.
-However, privileged users only represent a subset of what accesses a database today.
-The number of apps, browser tools, microservices, and BI tools accessing databases is growing much faster than users by comparison, yet PAM solutions don’t support them.
-In practice, applications have to circumvent the PAM solution in order to access the database, which ultimately defeats the security purpose of PAM.
+PAM solutions like StrongDM and Teleport focus on privileged user authentication, but privileged users are only a small portion of what accesses your database.
+The number of apps, browser tools, microservices, and BI tools that access databases is growing much faster than actual users, yet PAM solutions don’t support them.
+As a result, all of these tools would have to circumvent your PAM solution in order to access the database, which defeats the security purpose of PAM.

 What Does Strong Database Security Look Like?